FHA Streamline Refinance: Pros, Cons, and Rates

 The Takeaway

 It all comes back to your goals.
-If you want a mortgage without the mortgage insurance premium or need cash out, you’ll want to look into other types of mortgages.
-But if you want to keep an FHA mortgage and go through minimal underwriting, then an FHA Streamline may be the right move for you.
+If you want a mortgage without the mortgage insurance premium or if you need cash out, you’ll want to look into other types of mortgages.
+But if you want to keep an FHA mortgage and go through minimal underwriting, then an FHA Streamline Refinance may be the right move for you.

 SoFi offers a wide range of FHA loan options that are easier to qualify for and may have a lower interest rate than a conventional mortgage.
-You can down as little as 3.5%.
-Plus, the Biden-Harris Administration has reduced monthly mortgage insurance premiums for new homebuyers to help offset higher interest rates.
+You can put down as little as 3.5%, making an FHA loan a great option for first-time homebuyers.

 Another perk: FHA loans are assumable mortgages!